Divyanshi-2028/Nova-ai-discord-bot/README.md

 # 🤖 Nova – AI Powered Discord Study Assistant

 Nova is an AI-powered Discord bot built using **Spring Boot**, **JDA**, **Groq AI**, and **MySQL** that helps students learn more effectively without leaving Discord.

-It provides AI-powered explanations, interactive quizzes, flashcards, code debugging, study roadmaps, PDF summarization, XP-based gamification, and moderation tools—all in one place.
+It provides AI-powered explanations, interactive quizzes, flashcards, code debugging, study roadmaps, XP-based gamification, and moderation tools—all in one place.

+---

 ---
 ## ✨ Features
 ### 🎓 AI Learning Assistant